Skip to main content

 #

-In this workshop, we’ll be using VSCode extension.
+In this workshop, we’ll be using ESP-IDF Extension for VS Code.
 If you didn’t install it yet, please follow these instructions.

-Step 1: Create and test a project from an example
+Step 1: Create a new project starting from the hello_world example

 #